The Phantom of the Opera (1986 musical): Anime film

 In August 2025, it was announced that Qubic Pictures and Lloyd Webber's LW Entertainment will adapt the musical into an anime, with Justin Leach overseeing the project.

-Possible new live-action adaptation
+Possible new film adaptation

 In June 2025, Lloyd Webber revealed that a remake of the 2004 film is in the early stages of development.
 While not revealing potential directors or actors, he suggested that he'd like to see "somebody who is in their early 40s" play the Phantom in the new film.

 Casting

 Original casts

 The original casts of the English-speaking productions of The Phantom of the Opera: